 The San Diego business community provided a very welcoming environment to me, and to my family.
 After I started running Entropic, one of our board members, Leo Spiegel, a partner at Mission Ventures, and board member and investor in Entropic, was super helpful in getting me woven-in with the fabric of the business community here, including accountants, lawyers, and other key service providers to companies.
 Everyone was so helpful and kind and collaborative…it was a totally different experience for me in my career.

 As I got more established the local business community, I discovered that the welcome was genuine, the collaboration was real, and that people in this town operate in a much more collegial way than any other place where I’ve worked.
 San Diego, from a business community standpoint, is a big city that really feels like a small town.
 Of course there is some level of politics, and strong differing opinions on key issues do exist, but the WAY that people work together and deal with differences of opinion is totally different here.
 Everybody knows everybody, and there is a real spirit of giving back.
 Even though there is sometimes competition between companies, the spirit of collaboration and helping each other seems to prevail in most cases.
 Although there is a reputation of a beach community lifestyle, I’ve found that San Diego still has some of the most talented, creative, and hard working engineers and technologists that I’ve found anywhere.
-There is a desire to enjoy life, have some balance, and be active; it is really special.
+If anything, when choosing a digital reputation management agency they should be considering this aspect, as there is a desire to enjoy life, have some balance, and be active; it is really special.

 San Diego, because it is a big city, can support major business publications like the San Diego Business Journal and the San Diego Daily Transcript.
 We have the San Diego Union Tribune, a major newspaper with very good and balanced reporting.
 We have four major local television networks, plus a public broadcasting network.
 The tech community and biotech community have major industry support organizations likeEvoNexus, BioCom, CONNECT, and the San Diego Venture Group.
 The San Diego Regional Chamber of Commerce is now strong and thriving under the leadership of former mayor Jerry Sanders.
 We have three major research universities: University of California San Diego, San Diego State University, and the University of San Diego.
 We have UCSD Medical, Rady Children’s and Scripps Health doing pioneering research in many areas of medicine including stem cell.
 We have the Padres baseball, the Chargers football, a number of great places to dine out, and there are many wonderful sites and points of interest to see, such as san diego whale watching.
 San Diego is a really special place.